bnb-chain/greenfield-storage-provider/core/module/README.md

 ### Receiver

-Receiver module receives data from the primary SP, calculates the integrity hash of the data, signs it, and returns it to the primary SP for sealing on a greenfield.
+Receiver module receives data from the primary SP, calculates the integrity hash of the data, signs it, and returns it to the primary SP for sealing on a mechain.

 ### Signer

-Signer module handles the signing of the SP data on the Greenfield chain operator and holds all of the SP's private keys.
+Signer module handles the signing of the SP data on the Mechain chain operator and holds all of the SP's private keys.
 Due to the sequence number of the SP account, it must be a singleton.